 - Destination address

 Reports for all products will contain the same fields.
-Below are some of the most important fields and their definitions that you'll see in a standard report for Auto Pay, Concierge, and Credits rides.
+Below are some of the most important fields and their definitions that you'll see in a standard report for Auto Pay, Concierge, and Lyft Pass rides.

 Distance (miles): Distance of the ride, rounded and truncated to 2 decimal places.